-Simpilearn offers a wide range of Microsoft training, from individual focuses like Excel and Powerpoint to broader focuses such as Designing and Implementing MS Server Infrastructure.
+Simplilearn offers a wide range of Microsoft training, from individual focuses like Excel and Powerpoint to broader focuses such as Designing and Implementing MS Server Infrastructure.

-Simpilearn also provides training programs and online tutorials for Cisco such as CCNA and CCNP Routing and Switching.
+Simplilearn also provides training programs and online tutorials for Cisco such as CCNA and CCNP Routing and Switching.

 Depending on the path you want your career to take, one or the other may be a better fit for you.
 But for a variety of IT professionals, getting both certifications helped them advance into fields that required a more well-rounded skillset.